codacy/codacy-codesniffer/src/main/resources/docs/description/WordPress_DB_SlowDBQuery.md

-Flag potentially slow queries.Provides a bootstrap for the sniffs, to reduce code duplication.
+Flag potentially slow queries.
+Provides a bootstrap for the sniffs, to reduce code duplication.